Reviewing Provident Financial (FPLPY) & Its Peers

 |2.46

 As a group, “Personal credit institutions” companies have a potential downside of 21.85%.
-Given Provident Financial’s peers stronger consensus rating and higher possible upside, analysts plainly believe Provident Financial has less favorable growth aspects than its peers.
+Given Provident Financial’s competitors stronger consensus rating and higher probable upside, analysts plainly believe Provident Financial has less favorable growth aspects than its competitors.

 Earnings and Valuation

-This table compares Provident Financial and its peers top-line revenue, earnings per share and valuation.
+This table compares Provident Financial and its competitors revenue, earnings per share and valuation.

 |Gross Revenue